-Add the fennel seeds, cracked black pepper, nutmeg, parsley and garlic into the meat and mix with a wooden spoon.
+Add 3 tablespoons of the toasted fennel seeds, cracked black pepper, nutmeg, parsley and garlic into the meat and mix with a wooden spoon.

 Add the sugar and salt and mix again, then pour the meat mixture into a plastic, resealable container.
 Set it into the freezer for 30 minutes or until meat is very cold.

 Get the food grinder out of the freezer and assemble it onto the KitchenAid mixer.
 Prepare a bowl under the attachment (could be the KitchenAid mixer bowl, which I would have used if I thought about it).
 Take a scoop of the mixture and place on top of the food grinder.